marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ```python
 >>> areas1 = np.hstack((areas1, areas2))
 ```
-The variable ```areas1``` is now a new array with the values of the two data sets, and the original dataset stored in the variable ```areas1``` no longer exists since these variables (Strictly speaking named Numpy arrays) are mutable Python objects.
+The variable ```areas1``` is now a new array with the values of the two data sets, and the original dataset stored in the variable ```areas1``` no longer exists since these variables (strictly speaking Numpy arrays) are mutable Python objects.

 [next section](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/specifications.md)
 [table of contents](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/tableOfContents.md)